aishack/aishack/wp-content/plugins/digg-digg/readme.txt

 4. Normal Bar with Small Buttons at Top

 == Changelog ==

+= Digg Digg v5.3.6 - 01/07/2013 =
+* Fixed: Use WordPress HTTP API for delicious.
+* Fixed: Typo in Linkedin sharer.
+* Fixed: Uses wp_enqueue_script rather than wp_head.

+= Digg Digg v5.3.5 - 19/05/2013 =
+* Added: Support for WordPress nonce fields.
+Prevents cross-site request forgery.
+Credit to Charlie Eriksen via Secunia SVCRP for finding and reporting.

+= Digg Digg v5.3.4 - 05/05/2013 =
+* Added: Support for both HTTP and HTTPS URL Schemes.
+Thanks Maks3w.
+* Added: Extra flexibility over the position of the Digg Digg Floating Bar, allowing you to set a specific DOM element per post using Custom Fields.
+Thanks DaveBurns.
+* Added: Site wide customisation of the specific DOM element that Digg Digg uses to set its initial position.
+Thanks again DaveBurns for inspiration for adding this.
+* Fixed: Facebook Like XFMBL no longer requires URL Encoding.
+Thanks to various people in the support forum for pointing this out.
+* Fixed: Various other small bug fixes.
+* Note: As always if you have a bugfix or a feature and want to help make Digg Digg better then you can contribute via GitHub here... https://github.com/bufferapp/diggdigg

+= Digg Digg v5.3.3 - 12/04/2013 =
+* Fixed: Critical issue with updating Digg Digg where the plugin would disappear completely.
+Sorry about that guys!

+= Digg Digg v5.3.2 - 12/04/2013 =
+* New: Added Pocket Publisher Button
+* New: Added Tumblr Share Button
+* New: Buffer button now uses the post title rather than grabbing content from the page title.

+= Digg Digg v5.3.1 - 03/03/2013 =
+* New: Extra documentation for excluding Digg Digg from certain pages within the FAQ.
+* Fixed: Issue with duplicate LinkedIn buttons.
+* Fixed: Issue with HTTPS CSS, thanks desrosj.
+* Removed: Old buttons that are no longer available.
+Google Buzz, Digg.

 = Digg Digg v5.3.0 - 25/11/2012 =
 * New: Digg Digg is now Open Source, please contribute on GitHub here... https://github.com/bufferapp/diggdigg